 Functional tests are based on biochemical outcomes.
 For example, to detect nutritional deficiencies, Town Center Wellness uses a patented technology based on 17 years of research at the University of Texas.
 The tests measures intracellular vitamin stores (Spectracell) based on the ability of your cells to grow.

 This test can detect vitamin, mineral, and other nutrient deficiencies that commonly go undetected with traditional medical testing.
-In addition, there are literally hundreds of other functional diagnostic laboratory tests that Dr. Osborne can utilize to help identify underlying medical problems.
+In addition, there are literally hundreds of other functional diagnostic laboratory tests that Dr. Osborne can utilize to help identify underlying nutritional problems.
 Some of these include hormone and neurotransmitter testing, genetic testing, gluten testing, food allergy panels, toxic element testing, and more.

 Want to know more?